 Gluten-Free Quinoa Soup is not only one of the best gluten-free soups, it is comforting any time of the year.
-It’s one of those savory, healthy soups you want to curl up with when it’s cold outside or you are not feeling well.
+It’s one of those savory, healthy gluten-free soup recipes you want to curl up with when it’s cold outside or you are not feeling well.

-I make my quinoa soup with chicken.
+I make my gluten-free quinoa soup with chicken.
 You can easily swap out the chicken broth for vegetable broth and the chicken for tofu to make this a vegetarian dish.
 Just make sure the tofu you use is certified gluten-free.
 Then it will be a gluten-free veggie soup!

-My youngest daughter loves soups.
+My youngest daughter loves gluten-free soup.
 It doesn’t matter what kind of soup it is, or what’s in it.
 She will eat it.
 I love that she is adventurous and likes to try new foods.
 Gluten-Free Quinoa Soup is one of those soups that you can add additional ingredients to, to switch it up.
 It’s one of our favorite gluten-free chicken soups.

 We switched out the noodles in our favorite homemade chicken noodle soup for quinoa and now we only eat it that way.
 You can easily use noodles in this recipe.
 It’s just as amazing.